#EndSARS: Gov Lalong declares 24-hour curfew - Vanguard News

 “We will do everything possible to implement the outcome of the panel’s recommendation as it applies to its jurisdiction.

-“We call for understanding and unity from Nigerians, to enable the country over come the current challenge
+“We call for understanding and unity from Nigerians, to enable the country to overcome the current challenge

 “We have to stand together and avoid any act that could jeopardize our collective existence and the future of our children.